Dr. Michael Bump

 He has given solo performances and educational presentations at venues throughout the U.S., including featured soloist/clinician at the Midwest Band & Orchestra Clinic, National Conference On Percussion Pedagogy, as well as numerous State MEA/CBDNA conventions, universities, and conservatories.

 His recent research sabbatical brought him to Trinidad and Tobago, where he performed with the Woodbrook Invaders at the 2011 Panorama Competition, as well as presented masterclasses at the University of the West Indies.

-He currently serves the Percussive Arts Society as Chair of the New Music/Research Committee, and has served as Chapter President in both South Carolina and Mississippi.
+He is currently on the Percussive Arts Society Board of Advisors, previously serving as Chair of the New Music/Research Committee, several PASIC "Focus Days," and as Chapter President in both South Carolina and Mississippi.
 He has enjoyed appearing as a solo performer and clinician at PASICs, numerous PAS State Chapter events, as well as a contributing author of articles in Percussive Notes and Editor of the Siwe Solo and Ensemble Literature Index of the PAS website.
 He has also served as an adjudicator for the 2008 PAS International Percussion Ensemble Competition and 2009 PAS Percussion Composition Contest.

 In addition to serving as an Innovative artist-endorser, Michael serves as an artist/endorser for Pearl/Adams, Innovative Percussion, Inc., Evans, and Sabian Ltd. His works for percussion are published by Arrangers Publishing Co., Studio 4 Productions, Media Press, and Music for Percussion, Inc.